BII-Lab/Yeti-Project/README.md

 Please read the following link how to setup and join the YETI monitoring system https://github.com/BII-Lab/Yeti-Project/blob/master/script/monitor-external/README.txt

 This script submits DNS packet via ssh.
-Note that it uses ssh Pubkey Authentication, so user should provide ssh public key [TODO: which type?
-DSA only?
-RSA?
-I love elliptic curves, may I use them?] via mail to the coordinators;
+Note that it uses ssh Pubkey Authentication, so user should provide ssh public key [note that currently DSA and RSA are OK, ECC will be support later] via mail to the coordinators;

 2.Joining Yeti as a Resolver Operator